oljimenez/vanilla-icecream/README.md

 To build this project:
 - run "yarn build" or "npm run build"

-You can see en example in [“example”](https://oscar-vanilla-kit.vercel.app/)
+You can see an example react code in [“example”](https://oscar-vanilla-kit.vercel.app/src/pages/index.tsx)

-Go to src/pages/index.tsx to see the result code example for now

 Sorry this need some good docs but is a starter project for now, and i'm planning to convert it to a helper library